Ultimate Guide to Free Google Shopping Listings in NZ

 On top of this, these free Google product listings also offer incremental traffic and sales gains for sellers who are already utilising Google Shopping.

-Compared to standard Google Shopping, the adoption of the Google Shopping tab by users has been slow.
+Compared to standard Google Shopping, which requires the use of Google Ads, the adoption of the Google Shopping tab by users has been slow.
 The pool of users is a lot smaller, but our data has indicated conversion rates are around 90% higher than standard Google Shopping and organic listings.

 When you think about it, this makes sense.
 Users who visit the Google Shopping tab are much further down the funnel.